forestgrape/coronavirus/2_biological/coronavirus.md

 ### Habitat of Sars-CoV-2
 [in rework to remove errata and to clarify]
 The task determine to habitat of Sars-CoV-2 can be tackled either
-* a [theoretical deduction](#theoretical-deduction) based on the cell taxis and tropism, ability to reach new infectable cells within the tissue and the immune surveillance in place.
-The cell taxis and tropism in turn are based on in vivo and in vitro experiments and observations.
+* a [theoretical deduction](#theoretical-deduction) based on the tropism, ability to reach new infectable cells within the tissue and the immune surveillance in place.
+The tropism in turn are based on in vivo and in vitro experiments and empirical observations.
 * an [empirical deduction](#empirical-deduction) based on observations of Covid-19 cases.
 E.g. determine the viral load which corrected for the movement of virions corresponds to the infection locations.